 SIESTART™ hybrid solutions

-Instant performance at the push of a button
+Instant and zero carbon energy at the push of a button

-Today’s energy producers depend on the safety of their operations and 100% availability of energy.
-They need to quickly respond to fluctuations in power demand, and must be able to shift to island operation to ensure an independent power supply when needed.
+Today's energy producers depend on the reliability of their operations and 100% availability of energy.
+They need to quickly respond to fluctuations in power demand and must be able to shift to island operation to ensure an independent power supply when needed.
 The challenge is to meet these standards while also reducing emissions and costs.
 Grid fluctuations are currently compensated primarily by fossil-fired power plants.
-They provide dispatchable and reliable power, but depend on external sources when an autonomous power supply is needed.
-In this case, battery energy storage system (BESS) serve as ideal back-up for instant power supply.
+They provide dispatchable and reliable power but depend on external sources when an autonomous power supply is needed.
+In this case, battery energy storage system (BESS) serves as ideal back-up for instant power supply.
 SIESTART sums up the capabilities of both fossil and renewable power generation by integration of BESS.
-Such hybrid solutions provide instantaneous, reliable and sustainable energy.
+Such hybrid solutions provide instantaneous, reliable, and sustainable energy.

 Boosting existing and new plantsSIESTART enables an advanced upgrade for existing power plants, enriching them with new features, while extending performance and providing new business opportunities – independently of OEM technology.
 It also significantly improves the value of newly built power generation units.
 With its exceptional flexibility, SIESTART can be used with gas turbines, steam turbines and combined cycles.
 This helps you to easily scale your power production operations and reduce operating expenses (OpEx).